Second Language Processing

 Grant, A., Dennis, N.A. and Li, P. (2014).
 Cognitive control, cognitive reserve, and memory in the aging bilingual brain.
 Frontiers in Psychology, 5, 1401. (direct link).

-This line of research investigates the influence of world knowledge on semantic processing as measured by event-related potentials.
+This line of research investigates the influence of world knowledge on semantic processing as measured by ERPs.
 My approach uses auditorily presented speech during EEG recording to increase ecological validity and ask questions not possible with traditional visual methodologies, as illustrated in the poster below.

 Grant, A., Grey, S.E., & Van Hell, J.G.
 (2017).
 The influence of gender stereotypes on the neurophysiological correlates of semantic processing.
-Manuscript submitted. (poster).
+Manuscript in preparation. (poster).